Bhoja: Cultural contributions

 Bhoja is best remembered for his intellect and patronage to cultural activities.
 Noted poets and writers of his time sought his sponsorship.
 The Kashmiri writer Bilhana famously rued that Bhoja died before him, because of which he failed to seek the king's patronage.
 Several later kings also emulated Bhoja.
 For example, Krishnadevaraya of the Vijayanagara Empire styled himself as Abhinava-Bhoja ("the new Bhoja") and Sakala-Kala-Bhoja ("Bhoja of all the arts").

 Bhoja was himself a polymath.
 Under his rule, Mālwa and its capital Dhara became one of the chief intellectual centres of India.
 He is said to have paid great attention to the education of his people, so much so that even humble weavers in the kingdom are supposed to have composed metrical Sanskrit kavyas.

 Bhoja is said to have founded the city of Bhojpur, a belief supported by historical evidence.
 Besides the Bhojeshwar Temple there, the construction of three now-breached dams in that area is attributed to him.
 The temple originally stood on the banks of a reservoir 18.5 long and 7.5 miles wide.
 This reservoir was formed through construction of 3 earth-and-stone dams during Bhoja's reign.
 The first dam, built on Betwa River, trapped the river waters in a depression surrounded by hills.
 A second dam was constructed in a gap between the hills, near present-day Mendua village.
 A third dam, located in present-day Bhopal, diverted more water from the smaller Kaliasot river into the Betwa dam reservoir.
 This man-made reservoir existed until 15th century, when Hoshang Shah emptied the lake by breaching two of the dams.

 Bhoja established the Bhoj Shala which was a centre for Sanskrit studies and a temple of Sarasvatī in present-day Dhar.
 According to folklore, the Bhopal city was established by and named after him ("Bhojpal"), but it is possible that the city derives its name from another king called Bhupala (or Bhupal).

 Literary works

 Bhoja was renowned as a scholar-king, and several books are attributed to him.
 Because these books cover an enormous range of topics, it is not certain if he actually wrote all these books or if he only commissioned these works, acting as a patron of their actual writers.
 But it is known that he was an expert on poetry, and the treatise Shringara-Prakasha was definitely authored by him.

-According to Ajada, who wrote a commentary titled Padaka-prakasha on Sarasvati-Kanthabharana, Bhoja wrote 84 books.
+According to Ajada, who wrote a commentary titled the Padaka-prakasha on the Sarasvati-Kanthabharana, Bhoja wrote 84 books.
 The surviving works attributed to Bhoja include the following Sanskrit-language texts (IAST titles in bracket):